 • Benign and Malignant tumors of the Brain and Spine; Pituitary Tumors

 • Metastatic Disease of the Brain and Spine;

 • Cerebrovascular Neurosurgery (Cavernomas, Intracranial hemorrhage, SAH)

-Stephen M. Gutting, MD, Chief, Neurosurgery
+Stephen M. Gutting, MD

-Dr. Gutting is the chief of neurosurgery at St. Elizabeth’s Medical Center as well as a diplomate of the American Association of Neurological Surgeons.
+Dr. Gutting is the chief of neurosurgery - spine at St. Elizabeth’s Medical Center as well as a diplomate of the American Association of Neurological Surgeons.
 A graduate of the Medical College of Wisconsin, Dr. Gutting completed his residency at the Medical College of Wisconsin Affiliated Hospitals.
 His areas of special interest include cervical, thoracic and lumbar spine disorders, minimally invasive procedures, discectomy and decompressive laminectomy, complex spinal fusions and instrumentation, surgical treatment of normal pressure hydrocephalus, and cranial expertise in tumor removal, intracerebral hemorrhage, and subdural hematomas.